mohammedfajer/baxter_vision_based_object_manipulation/README.md

 © 2019/2020 The University of Leeds and Mohammed Akram Fajer

-This is the Final Year Project conducted at the University of Leeds.
-Should you choose to use any of the ideas, code, images or other material found in this repository should be referened.
+Presenting Final Year Project conducted at the University of Leeds.
+Reference this project when you choose to use any of the ideas, source code, images or other material found in this repository.

 #### LaTeX Reference:
 ```